Kong/docs.konghq.com/app/konnect/analytics/index.md

 ## What is {{site.konnect_short_name}} Advanced Analytics

 {{site.konnect_short_name}} Advanced Analytics  is a real-time, highly contextual analytics platform that offers deep insights into API health, performance, and usage.
-It has been designed to help businesses optimize their API strategies and improve operational efficiency and is now offered as a premium (paid) service within Kong Konnect.
+It has been designed to help businesses optimize their API strategies and improve operational efficiency and is now offered as a premium service within {{site.konnect_short_name}}.

 ![Summary dashboard](/assets/images/products/konnect/analytics/konnect-summary-dashboard.png){:.image-border}